 If you would like to learn more about the terraform basics click here.

 Exercise 2: Build your application using Azure CI Pipeline

 In this exercise, you will build your application and publish the required files to an artifact called drop.

-Navigate to Pipelines –> Builds.
+Navigate to Pipelines –> Pipelines.
 Select Terraform-CI and click Edit.